Skip to content

 • Pain medicine (in collaboration with the Department of Anesthesiology and Perioperative Medicine), including an ACGME-accredited Anesthesia/Pain Medicine Fellowship

-• Neuropathology (housed in the Department of Pathology and Department of Neurosurgery)
+• Neuropathology (housed in the Department of Pathology and Laboratory Medicine and Department of Neurosurgery)

 • Neuroradiology (including an interventional neuroradiology program in collaboration with the Department of Radiology and Department of Neurosurgery)